Leefarmer83/ievas_fragrances/README.md

 1. If you would like there is an option to enable automatic deploys when you push to github.
 1. In the Automatic deploys section, choose the branch you want to deploy from then click Enable Automation Deploys.

-### Run Locally

-1. Navigate to the GitHub [Repository](https://github.com/leefarmer83/ievas_fragrances).
-1. Select the Code drop down menu.
-1. You now have options to either download tahe ZIP file and open with your choice of IDE or you can copy Git URL from the HTTPS dialogue box which is [here](https://github.com/leefarmer83/ievas_fragrances).
-1. Open your IDE of choice and open you CLI in a directory of your choice.
-1. Use the `git clone` command in said CLI followed by the copied git URL which will enable you to clone the project.
-1. Once the project is in your IDE, run the following command in the CLI to install all the required packages - `pip install -r requirements.txt`.
-1. As stated in deploying to Heroku the project requires a number of environment variables to work, these can be set globally in your environment or as this project uses environ you can create a **.env** file in the same location as the **.env.example**, this is located in core.settings.

 ### Stripe and AWS Setup

 You will also need to set yourself up with a stripe account to handle payments and an AWS to host the static files.